AlexGrytsai/EventSpawning/architectural_design.md

 - **gateway** — receives webhook events from publisher via HTTP, validates, adds correlation ID, publishes events to the appropriate NATS JetStream topics.
 - **fb-collector** — subscribes to Facebook event topics in NATS, processes, normalizes, and stores them in the database.
-- **ttk-collector** — subscribes to Tiktok event topics in NATS, processes, normalizes, and stores them in the database.
+- **ttk-collector** — subscribes to TikTok event topics in NATS, processes, normalizes, and stores them in the database.
 - **reporter** — provides an API for generating aggregated reports on events, revenue, and demographics, aggregates data from the database.
 - **publisher** — external service (docker image), sends webhook events to gateway.
 - **prometheus** — collects metrics from all services (via /metrics endpoints).